0825eshaan/Resforge/README.md

-# resforge
+# ResForge
-Resforge is a platform that enables users to easily create and refine their resumes.
-Resforge offers tools and editable templates to enable you to present your skills, experience, and accomplishments in a competent and professional way.
-PDF download will be integrated soon with html2pdf.js.
+ResForge is a web app that lets users input their personal details, experiences, and skills to generate a polished, downloadable resume along with suggestions for improvement.

+## Features
+- Guided resume builder with input sections for education, work, projects, and skills
+- Automatic resume generation and formatting
+- Downloadable PDF output
+- Suggestions to improve clarity, structure, and impact
+- Option to preview before exporting

+## Tech Stack
+- html2pdf